anisingh1/llama-recipes/docs/inference.md

 The inference script also supports safety checks for both user prompt and model outputs.
 In particular, we use two packages, [AuditNLG](https://github.com/salesforce/AuditNLG/tree/main) and [Azure content safety](https://pypi.org/project/azure-ai-contentsafety/1.0.0b1/).

 **Note**
-If using Azure content Safety, please make sure to get the endpoint and API key as described [here](https://pypi.org/project/azure-ai-contentsafety/1.0.0b1/) and add them as  the following environment variables,`CONTENT_SAFETY_ENDPOINT` and `CONTENT_SAFETY_KEY`.
+If using Azure content Safety, please make sure to get the endpoint and API key as described [here](https://pypi.org/project/azure-ai-contentsafety/1.0.0b1/) and add them as  the following environment variables,`AZURE_CONTENT_SAFETY_ENDPOINT` and `AZURE_CONTENT_SAFETY_KEY`.

 Examples: